SAP-samples/cap-cds-hands-on/exercises/10/README.md

-# 10 - Explore service definitions
+# 10 - Explore projections with a second service

 In this exercise we'll begin to understand what the service layer is and what it's for, by extending the rudimentary definitions we already have in there.